 “In 2018 there were very dark moments, but you never lose the crisis, and when the crisis comes up against you, that is, when the ANC is in a better position,” Duarte said.

 Meanwhile, the family of the ANC’s founding president John Langalibalele Dube on Tuesday expressed optimism that, under President Cyril Ramaphosa, the party was on the right track to resolve the years of internal quarrels.

-A representative of the Langa Dube family spoke at an event in which Ramaphosa, accompanied by former President Jacob Zuma, laid a wreath at the tomb of his grandfather at the Ohlange Institute, north of Durban.
+A representative of the Langa Dube family spoke at an event where Ramaphosa, accompanied by former President Jacob Zuma, laid a wreath at the tomb of his grandfather at the Ohlange Institute, north of Durban.
 Dube said that despite the struggle for power and unrest, the ANC had not forgotten its past.
 He said that the party was to continue following its fundamental idea to ensure people’s lives improve.